moodule/cookiecutter-pypi/{{cookiecutter.project_slug}}/.github/CONTRIBUTING.rst

     Or
     $ make test-all

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8 and tox, just ``poetry add`` them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::